Machine Learning Electroweakino Production: Data set

 SUSY mass spectra are calculated using SuSpect \cite{Kneur_2023}.
-Throughout the training, the gluino mass is fixed at 10 TeV and the ratio of the Higgs vacuum expectation is taken as $\tan \beta = v_u/v_d = 10$.
-For the Wino-like case, the Higgsino mass parameter, $\mu$, is fixed at 1 TeV and Bino soft mass is set to $M_1 = 3$ TeV, while the Wino soft mass parameter, $M_2$, is tuned such that the mass of the lightest neutralino is 300 GeV.
-When $\tilde \chi$ is Higgsino-like, $M_2$ is set to 1 TeV, while $\mu$ is varied.
-For the Bino search, we use the model trained on Winos instead, as described in Sec.\ \ref{sec:cross}.
-Other parameters are selected, such as the squark mass being 2.2 TeV and the rest of the spectrum being very heavy.
-Decays of SUSY particles are calculated with SUSY-HIT package \cite{djouadi2006decayssupersymmetricparticlesprogram}.
+Throughout the training, the gluino mass is fixed at 10 TeV and the ratio of the Higgs vacuum expectation is taken as $\tan \beta = v_u/v_d = 10$. { The squark mass is fixed at 2.2 TeV to evade exclusion limits.} For the Wino-like case, the Higgsino mass parameter, $\mu$, is fixed at 1 TeV and Bino soft mass is set to $M_1 = 3$ TeV, while the Wino soft mass parameter, $M_2$, is tuned such that the mass of the lightest neutralino is 300 GeV.
+When $\tilde \chi$ is Higgsino-like, Bino soft mass is again set to $M_1 = 3$ TeV, $M_2$ is set to 1 TeV, while $\mu$ is varied.
+For the Bino search, we use the model trained on Winos instead, as described in Sec.\ \ref{sec:cross}. { The rest of the particles are set to be very heavy.
+These parameters are selected to realise simple low energy spectra in which only squarks and the lightest electroweakino contribute to the signal region.
+Changing other parameters gives a rather mild effect on the result.
+Increasing the gluino mass results in slightly larger squark-squark cross sections.
+The heavier electroweakino masses and $\tan\beta$ affect the splitting between the lightest electroweakino multiplet, which may impact the lepton veto efficiency.
+However, the leptonic branching ratio is, in any case, small, and this effect is rather mild. } Decays of SUSY particles are calculated with SUSY-HIT package \cite{djouadi2006decayssupersymmetricparticlesprogram}.

 For evaluation of the algorithm and derivation of LHC sensitivity, we study neutralino masses ranging between 200 GeV and 1.1 TeV, and squark masses varying from 2.0 TeV to 3.0 TeV.
 We generate samples of near-pure Winos, Higgsino and Binos.